labgem/microscope-user-doc/docs/content/overview/interface.rst

 * **Item #4 Link to documentation:** clicking on this button will redirect to the help page of the current page.
 * **Item #5 Result part:** the central part of the interface is used to display the results of the current page.
   Many pages use tables to display the results (see below for a detailled description of the tables).

-MicroScope is organized around the notion of **tools** (also called **methods**).
-That is, most pages display the result of a tool which is often computed by a dedicated external tool.
-Some exceptions to this rule are:
-  - the :ref:`mage`
-  - the :ref:`keywords` in Multiple Mode

-Also many pages  use a reference genome or a reference sequence.
-The current object is displayed in the top right corner of the navifation interface and on the page itself.

 ====================